 You can read all about internship opportunities on our internship webpages.
-Visit our internships job listings page to view the vacancies we are currently offering.

 King’s also offers some research opportunities.
 However, these are normally advertised and organised through the department themselves rather than by the Careers & Employability team, so keep an eye on the communications you receive from your department after you start at King’s.